A Quiver Full of Arrows: One Night Stand

 Michael and Adrian run into Debbie in New York.
 They are both Londoners who had travelled in New York, and decide between themselves to have a one-night stand with Debbie.
 They also share a code that whoever returns to New York gets to have a one-night stand with Debbie.

 Michael returns to New York, calls Debbie, and the couple have a one-night stand.
-As Michael turns to leave, Debbie informs him to his horror that Debbie herself had decided to have a one-night stand, and deciding to ignore New Yorkers who would think she was easy, had made a decision that whichever one of Michael or Adrian came to New York, she would have a one-night stand with him.
+As Michael turns to leave, Debbie informs him to his horror that Debbie herself had decided to have a one-night stand.
+She decided to ignore New Yorkers who would think she was easy, and made a choice that whichever one of Michael or Adrian came to New York, she would have a one-night stand with him.

 The Century

 An unnamed Oxonian has an ambition to succeed as a cricketer for Oxford and follow his famous cricketer father's footsteps.
 He wishes to make a name for himself in the Oxford vs Cambridge cricket match.

-In his first year, he makes the team and has a terrific season but somehow injures his finger before the final match.
-In his second year he is in poor form and asks his captain to drop him from the finals.
+In his first year, he makes the team and has a terrific season, but somehow injures his finger before the final match.
+In his second year, he is in poor form and asks his captain to drop him from the finals.
 In his third year, he is the captain.

 He struggles with the ball and with the bat getting out cheaply for a duck in the first innings.
-In his second innings - set a total of 214 to get - he struggles and nearly gets out, but after hooking a boundary, begins to score runs briskly.
-At his score on 99, he is stranded in the middle of the crease and the ball is with the opposition captain Robin Oakley, who, instead of running the captain out and thereby putting Cambridge in a winning position, chooses to allow the captain to go back to the crease.
+In his second innings, he struggles and nearly gets out, but after hooking a boundary, starts scoring runs briskly.
+With his score on 99, he is stranded in the middle of the crease and the ball is with the opposition captain Robin Oakley, who, instead of running the captain out and thereby putting Cambridge in a winning position, chooses to allow the captain to go back to the crease.
 The captain hits a boundary, scores his hundred and deliberately gets out hit wicket to honour the opposition.

 The match ends in a draw as rain pours down, thereby being the ideal situation expected for one and all.

 The story is reportedly based on the famous Indian cricketer Mansoor Ali Khan "Tiger" Pataudi (also known as the Nawab of Pataudi).
 Pataudi was a student at Oxford, and was involved in a serious car accident in which he lost the use of his right eye.